 Spring 2013 quarter

-- Julia Zay media arts, video, gender and queer studies , Miranda Mellis fiction, nonfiction, and contemporary literature , Shaw Osha (Flores) visual art
+- Julia Zay visual arts, media arts, photography, film studies, art history , Miranda Mellis fiction, nonfiction, and contemporary literature , Shaw Osha (Flores) visual art

 - Fields of Study